Ligier JS17: 1981 season

 Regular Ligier driver Jacques Laffite was joined by Jean-Pierre Jabouille, a race winner for Renault, for 1981.
 However, the latter had not yet recovered from injuries sustained in a crash the previous year and so Jean-Pierre Jarier was contracted for the first race of the year in the United States.
 Both drivers qualified in mid-field, Jarier ahead of Laffite, but failed to finish the race itself.
 Jabouille tried to drive at the following race in Brazil but was still unfit and Jarier had to stand in again.
 He finished seventh behind Laffite, who scored the car's first points finish with sixth place.

 Jabouille had recovered for the third race of the year in Argentina but failed to qualify.
 Laffite in the meantime qualified comfortably for the race but retired with handling problems.
 He also retired from the following race while Jabouille finally got to race the JS17 in anger, after qualifying in 18th.
 Although his car was running at the finish, he was several laps down and thus unclassified.
 By the Belgian Grand Prix, the team had gotten its hydropneumatic suspension working properly and this saw an improved performance with Jabouille making the grid in 16th while Laffite was ninth.
 While Jabouille retired from the race, Laffite finished second.
 He followed this up with third in Monaco and another second, from pole position, at the Spanish Grand Prix.

 In contrast, Jabouille failed to qualify for the Monaco race and, after making 19th on the grid in Spain, retired with brake problems.
 Recognising his racing performance was compromised, Jabouille stepped down from driving duties for the team after the Spanish Grand Prix and was now providing technical direction.
-To take over the vacant seat, Patrick Tambay was brought in from the Theodore team.
+To take over the vacant seat, Patrick Tambay was brought in from the Theodore Racing team.
 Although he performed better in qualifying than Jabouille, regularly qualifying in midfield with a best of seventh at Las Vegas, he was unable to provide any contribution to the team's points tally, retiring from all his races.

 In the meantime, Laffite, finished third in successive races in Britain and Germany.
 Thanks to the assistance of Jabouille in tyre selection, Laffite won in Austria from fourth on the grid, taking fastest lap along the way.
 He retired from the next two races but was atop of the podium again in Canada, placing him in contention for the Driver's Championship with just one race to go.
 At the season finale, in Las Vegas, he qualified 12th but had worked his way into second place during the race when he had to make a pitstop for tyres and ultimately finished sixth.

 Laffite's performance during the year saw him finish in fourth in the Driver's Championship with 44 points.
 With none of his teammates able to contribute any points finishes for the team, Ligier also placed fourth in the Constructor's Championship.